2021-Winter-HTTP-5202-A/OnRoute/readme.md

 ---

-#### Will Midgette: flightNumberSearch.php and flightInfo.php
+#### Will Midgette: flightNumberSearch.php, flightInfo.php, mealSelection.php, seatSelection.php

-- Feature allows a user to enter their flight number to check the details of their flight
+- Flightnumbersearch.php and FlightInfo.php - allows a user to enter their flight number to check the details of their flight
 - Validation on flightNumberSearch.php tells user if they have not entered a flight number, or if the database could not find a flight from the flight number they entered
-- If the database can find a flight with the entered flight number, it stores it as a session variable and redirects the user to the flightInfo.php page
+- If the database can find a flight with the entered flight number, it stores it as a session variable and redirects the user to the flightInfo.php page where the flight details are displayed
+- mealSelection.php - this can be accessed through the flights.php page when a user is logged in.
+After navigating to this page, the user will have the option to select a meal for their flight.
+If the user navigated to the page without a user_id set, or without having submitting a flightbookingId via post request, they are redirected back to the flights.php page
+- Validation for the form checks that the user entered a selection.
+If they did not, the page gives them an error message.
+If the selection submission is successful, the user is directed to a confirmation page and the meal is updated on the corresponding flightbooking
+- seatSelection.php - this can also be accessed through the flights.php page when a user is logged in.
+After navigating to this page, the user will have the option to select a meal for their flightIf the user navigated to the page without a user_id set, or without having submitting a flightbookingId via post request, they are redirected back to the flights.php page
+- If the user had previously selected a seat, the seat is indicated in a user message, and the seat is highlighted in blue on the seating plan.
+Seats for the flight that have are unavailable are booked in red and cannot be selected.
+Seats that are available are light blue and can be selected.
+- Validation checks for a seat selection.
+If the user did not submit a seat upon form submission, they are informed of the error and asked to submit again.
+If the submission is successful, the user recieves a confirmation message, and their flight booking is updated with the newly selected seat.
+They are then prompted to return to the flights.php page.
 ---

 #### Alexis Arevalo: vehicles.php and vehicleSelection.php